How to deal with separation anxiety in toddlers?

 Other common triggers of separation anxiety in toddlers include major life changes, such as starting preschool; developmental changes, such as potty training or moving to a toddler bed.

 Toddlers may also feel more anxious when their primary caregiver is leading the separation.
-Hunger, or tiredness can exacerbate separation anxiety in toddlers.
+Hunger or tiredness can exacerbate separation anxiety in toddlers.
 It is essential to identify the triggers and develop strategies to help your child cope with separation anxiety.

 Peak Age for Separation Anxiety in Toddlers